On the filthy metal interior,

 almost jumped out to get you.

-I would’ve jumped out of that thing to get you, you know?
+I'd have jumped out of that thing to get you, you know?

 where you were.